plochoidysis-ojwege/Signals-and-systems-lab/Signals and systems lab 1/README.md

-# Study of signals and systems
+# Analysis of specific signals and systems

 ## Lab Objectives